brendanfuller/nuxt-full-template/README.md

 # nuxt-full-template

-This is a [sidebase merino](https://sidebase.io/) template with a few extra modifications.
+This is a [Sidebase](https://sidebase.io/) template with a few extra modifications.

 - [Nuxt](https://nuxt.com) for the all in one VueJS framework
 - [AuthJS](https://authjs.dev) for authorization and authentication